Master of Architecture: Overview

-An architectural thesis is the culmination of a student's research.
-Submission of the thesis represents the completion of the final requirement for the degree and may be presented as graphic representations, a written work, or physical forms.
-According to Architectural Research Methods by Linda N. Groat and David Wang, the scope of the research inquiry must not be too broad or too narrow.
-A good topic will clearly and simply identify a body of literature to which the topical question can be referred.
-Additionally, a thesis question must have significance to not only the student, but his or her peers, and to the field of architecture.

-In the United States, The National Architectural Accrediting Board (NAAB) is the sole agency authorized to accredit US professional degree programs in architecture.
-Since most state registration boards in the United States require any applicant for licensure to have graduated from a NAAB-accredited program, obtaining such a degree is an essential aspect of preparing for the professional practice of architecture.

-Again, first time students matriculating with a 5-year B.Arch. degree can also qualify for registration, without obtaining a master's degree.
-Some programs offer a concurrent learning model, allowing students the opportunity to work in the profession while they are earning their degree, so that they can test for licensure immediately upon graduation.
+In the United States, The National Architectural Accrediting Board (NAAB) is the sole accrediting body for professional degree programs in architecture.
+Since most state registration boards in the United States require any applicant for licensure to have graduated from an NAAB-accredited program, obtaining such a degree is an essential aspect of preparing for the professional practice of architecture.
+First time students matriculating with a 5-year B.Arch degree can also qualify for registration without obtaining a master's degree.
+Some programs offer a concurrent learning model, allowing students the opportunity to work in the profession while they earn their degree, so that they can test for licensure immediately upon graduation.

 In Canada, Master of Architecture degrees may be accredited by the Canadian Architectural Certification Board (CACB), allowing the recipient to qualify for both the ARE and the Examination for Architects in Canada (ExAC).

-As of March 2006, there were eighty-four accredited Master of Architecture programs in the United States, including Puerto Rico.
-In Canada, there were ten accredited programs.
+As of June 2022, there were 120 accredited Master of Architecture programs in the United States, including Puerto Rico.